curl/everything-curl/usingcurl/proxies/haproxy.md

-If such a command line for some reason does not provide the IP address you think it should pass on, you can specify the exact address yourself, using either an IPv4 or and IPv6 numerical address:
+If such a command line for some reason does not provide the IP address you think it should pass on, you can specify the exact address yourself, using either an IPv4 or an IPv6 numerical address:

     curl --haproxy-clientip 10.0.0.1 https://example.com/
     curl --haproxy-clientip fe80::fea3:8a22 https://example.com/